0.x postThis post uses the 0.x package names and APIs. For the current release see the 1.x docs and the migration guide.

 Document approval workflows

-A document goes through multiple approvers.
-Each approver adds comments on their area of expertise — legal reviews the terms, finance reviews the numbers, compliance checks regulatory language.
+A document can move through multiple approvers.
+Each reviewer adds comments for their area: legal reviews terms, finance reviews numbers, and compliance reviews regulatory language.

 Collaborative writing